 Some students complain about reviewing grammar, but not when we set it up as a game show.
 Mr. Wells' 8th Grade ELA students had a chance to "come on down" and be contestants on "Noun or...Nah"! #cornjerkerpride

-19 days ago, Dustin Wells
+about 2 months ago, Dustin Wells

 Mr. Wells, acting as a gameshow host, questions a student in the front of the class, during a grammar review game entitled "Noun or Nah."